FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_largeEnterpriseClustering/t_st_largeEnterpriseCluster/t_st_setup_cluster.md

     **Note** The Admin service on the newly installed Server nodes starts after the installation; however it is not operational.
 5. Stop the Admin service on each newly-installed {{< SecureTransport/componentshortname >}} node.
 6. Stop all the protocol servers and services on all nodes except on the first SecureTransport Server.
 Make sure that only the Administration Tool service is running on that SecureTransport Server.
 7. Log on to the Administration Tool on the running Server as the `admin` user, and add to the cluster each of the cluster nodes, including the one you are logged on to.
-For details, see <a href="../t_st_add_server_to_cluster#Large_Enterprise_Clustering_2746683174_1077923" class="MCXref xref">Add a server to a cluster</a>.
+For details, see [Add a server to a cluster](../t_st_add_server_to_cluster#Large_Enterprise_Clustering_2746683174_1077923).
     **Note** Do not restart any other SecureTransport Server until it is added to the cluster.
 8. Start the Admin service on the newly-installed Secure Transport servers.
 9. Install the SecureTransport licenses for the newly-installed SecureTransport Servers.